England

 There are no formal academic or experiential requirements to study this module.

-This module will be suitable if you are based outside of the UK, but if you are not already working or volunteering in school on a regular basis we recommend you arrange opportunities to spend some time during the module in a formal educational setting for children aged 3-12 (for example in a voluntary capacity) to observe teaching and learning and gain exposure to a practice context.
+This module will be suitable if you are based outside of the UK.
+If you are not already working or volunteering in school on a regular basis, we recommend that you arrange opportunities to spend some time during the module in a formal educational setting for children aged 3-12 (for example, in a voluntary capacity) to observe teaching and learning and gain exposure to a practice context.

 Note: Access to education settings will require you to meet the ‘fit person’ criteria in your country to work with children.
 You and your setting are responsible for ensuring you meet these requirements, not the OU.